SoftwareAG/oee-simulators/simulators/README.md

 - the **import data** to upload Measurements or/and Alarms from data json file to OEE profiles.

 ## Simulator Microservice
+Detailed feature list:
+- configuration in JSON, no need to write code.
+- automatically creates devices and sends data.
+- identifies devices using a configurable `externalId`.
+- devices can be disabled to not send any events and measurements.
+- Written in python which can be modified easily for further development.
+- Simulators work based on status and shift that it is assigned to.

 ### Simulator definition
 Creating simulators in Cumulocity based on the definitions in [simulators.json](main/simulator.json).
 Those simulators can be used for profiles in the OEE App.
 The currently supported simulators and the corresponding profiles are described [here](simulators.md).

 Example for a simulator definition:
 ```